mapbox/mapbox-gl-js/test/integration/README.md

 ### Enable ANGLE configuration on render tests

 While running render tests locally, you can opt to use the chrome flag `--use-angle` to choose a graphic backend for ANGLE.
-Some ANGLE drivers may not be as performants on certain devices which may affect render tests.
-See chrome://flags/#use-angle for more information on the `--use-angle` flag.
+Some ANGLE drivers may not be as performant on certain devices which may affect render tests.
+See `chrome://flags/#use-angle` for more information on the `--use-angle` flag.

 To run render tests with a specfic ANGLE driver:
 ```